|

 (Received A. G. O., December 29.)

-Colonel: I have the honor to report that I have just completed, by the
+Colonel: I have the honor to report that I have just completed, by

-the surgeon, four non-commissioned officers, and seven men.
-We have one
+garrison, except the surgeon, four non-commissioned officers, and

-year's supply of hospital stores and about four months' supply of
+seven men.
+We have one year's supply of hospital stores and about

-provisions for my command.
-I left orders to have all the guns at Fort
+four months' supply of provisions for my command.
+I left orders to

-Moultrie spiked, and the carriages of the 32-pounders, which are old,
+have all the guns at Fort Moultrie spiked, and the carriages of

-destroyed.
-I have sent orders to Captain Foster, who remains at Fort
+the 32-pounders, which are old, destroyed.
+I have sent orders to

-Moultrie, to destroy all the ammunition which he cannot send over.
-The
+ammunition which he cannot send over.
+The step which I have taken

-step which I have taken was, in my opinion, necessary to prevent the
+was, in my opinion, necessary to prevent the effusion of blood.

 Respectfully, your obedient servant,